labmetcalf/SSA-SARS-CoV-2/Figures/Notes.md

 #### For interactive visualizations, see the online Shiny-based tool: https://labmetcalf.shinyapps.io/covid19-burden-africa/

-(For complete figure legends, see the manuscript)
+(For complete figure legends, see the manuscript in the "Manuscript" section of this repository)